Best free books for Kindle: 18 classics to read for free

 Brush up on your classics with these best free Kindle books.

-Below you'll find some must-not-miss literary classics from Charles Dickens and the Brontë clan, as well as some slightly newer picks such as George Orwell's always-prescient 1984.
+In the list below you'll find our selection of the must-not-miss literary classics, from the likes of Charles Dickens and the Brontë clan, as well as some slightly newer picks.

-Brush up on Stoker, rediscover a classic you've avoided since school days or stumble on a new favourite - get downloading.
+Brush up on Stoker, lose yourself in some of the best children's stories from E. Nesbit and Anna Sewell, rediscover a classic you've avoided since school days or stumble on a new favourite.
+It's time to get downloading.

 Please note: these are all free on the UK site - please check your country for availability.
 Some of the free titles require you to have a Prime subscription.